wq/wq/docs/guides/define-a-custom-input-type.md

                 {
                     "name": "color",
                     "label": "Pick a Color",
-                    "hint": "Choose one of the listed colors or select Other to pick your own.", "choices": [
+                    "hint": "Choose one of the listed colors or select Other to pick your own.",, "type": "select one",
+                    "choices": [
                         {
                             "name": "red",